 Dr. Lozada is a facial sculpting expert who can help you achieve your desired aesthetic results.

-Depending on every particular patient, recovery durations in upper and lower blepharoplasty differ.
-Most patients usually recover two weeks following the operation.
-As the extra skin is executed during the healing phase, the patient may feel uncomfortable and swollen.
+Depending on the individual patient, recovery durations for upper and lower blepharoplasty differ.
+Most patients usually recover in 2 weeks following the operation.
+As the extra skin is removed during the healing phase, the patient may feel uncomfortable and swollen.

 Achieving the best results from blepharoplasty requires the hands of an experienced and knowledgeable professional.
 Dr. Kirk Lozada, with his expertise in the field, will be able to provide comprehensive consultations about the nuances of upper and lower blepharoplasty.
 Don’t hesitate to seek his advice for well-informed, personalized information.